davidpcahill/dnsenum/README.md

 Finds a shitload of hostnames and subdomains for an existing domain.

 VERY noisy at the nameserver level.
 But your target will likely never see any of that traffic.
+(Your ISP might, if so or you don't kow how to prevent this you probably wouldn't use this anyways...)

-Whitehat and responsible penteting use only please.
+Whitehat and responsible pentesting use only please.